-This model is subject to ongoing developments; this version of the technical document contains details of developments up to the given date.
-Earlier versions of this model were named differently; the PROVIDE version is the latest of the earlier versions for which documentation is readily available (PROVIDE, 2005).

-Various collaborators have contributed to the development of this model.
+This model may be subject to developments; this version of the technical document contains details of developments up to the given date.
+Various collaborators have contributed to the development of the STAGE model family.
 See Appendix 1 on the model's genealogy for details.